Daniel-Krueger/webcon_reportSubscriptions/README.md

 # Short description
-CustomBusinessRule + sample application for retrieving report data as an html table to send it via mail
+Custom Business Rule + sample application for retrieving report data as an html table to send it via mail.

 # Custom Business Rule for retrieving report data
 ## State
 Beta version, needs more testing but works quite well.
 ## Remarks
-An `InternalError: Object reference not set to an instance of an object.` may be thrown if:
+1. An `InternalError: Object reference not set to an instance of an object.` may be thrown if:
     -  The user does not have permissions for the (private) view / the view does not exist
     - Some fields/calculated fields will cause this error, when the report data is retrieved using the API
+    - For some reason the default `created` columns cause an error, but a calculated field returning the value does work

+If this error is throws you can verify that the error is caused by the API by using the OpenAPI interface at [Portal_address]/api

-- The columns Step, Form and Workflow return the Id instead of the name.
+2. The columns Step, Form and Workflow return the Id instead of the name.
 A workaround for this is to create a calculated field which just returns STP_Name,DTYPE_Name,WF_Name
-- For some reason the default `created` columns cause an error, but a calculated field returning the value does work

 ## Sample SQL statement executed for a report
-Calculated columns are name underscoreNumber _##
+The below statement is executed once a report is accessed.
+Calculated columns are named underscoreNumber (_##) and added to the statement.
 ```sql
 exec sp_executesql N' SELECT * FROM (
 SELECT